gtaylor44/Crane/README.md

             cust.CustomerOrders = new List<Order>();
         }

-        // There is a left join to orders if (o.Id != default(int))
+        // There is a left join to order table if (o.Id != default(int))
             cust.CustomerOrders.Add(o);